 While the research shows that 40% of Aussie parents have no rules for device use, nearly half have a limit of 1-2 hours screen time per day – which is great.
 If you feel like it’s all getting ‘out of hand’ at your place, it might be time to implement a digital contract.
 This is a great way of ensuring your kids understand what the rules and expectations are about their online activity.
 It could include how much time online, what information can be shared, were to buy apps from, what apps to use and even how to treat others online – just tailor it to your kids and their online life.

 6 Keep Up with the Social Media Your Kids are Using – and Talk About the Risks

 Understanding the digital world our kids are growing up in is essential to help them navigate it.
 So, take some time to join and understand the social media platforms, apps and even games your kids are using.
-Intel Security’s research shows that only 20% of parents are talking to their kids about online predators and cybercrime because they think they already know how to protect themselves.
+McAfee’s research shows that only 20% of parents are talking to their kids about online predators and cybercrime because they think they already know how to protect themselves.
 This is concerning!

 As parents we need to educate our kids about cybersafety just like we do road safety and sun safety.
 So join up and start sharing your experiences.
 They will be more likely to come to you with a problem if they know you understand their world.

 Please hang in there, people!
 Don’t be overwhelmed.
 Ensuring our kids are protected and safe online should be a top priority for our generation of parents.
 So, get digital safety sorted in your house this January and just imagine how good it will be when all of our little darlings are back at school.
 Time to breathe!